hevnsnt/norecognition/personas.md

 To scientifically measure the fuzzer's effectiveness, a controlled dataset built from our 6 Personas is used.
 This provides a consistent, reproducible baseline for every test.

+### Distributed Testing (v0.9.8)

+As of **v0.9.8**, these persona images are tested across a **distributed network of workers** around the world.
+The system coordinates testing so that:

+* All workers test patterns against the same 6 personas, ensuring consistency
+* Baseline ground truth for each persona is calculated once and shared with all workers
+* Results from all distributed workers are aggregated in real-time
+* Pattern effectiveness is measured across thousands of tests from multiple machines

+This distributed approach dramatically accelerates the research while maintaining scientific rigor.
+You can watch the live progress at [**norecognition.org**](https://norecognition.org).

 ## Core Image Standards

 All "campaign" images are high-resolution, photorealistic, full-body photos.
 Subjects are in a neutral, forward-facing pose with perfect studio lighting against a solid, neutral gray background.